abdellahelouachama/Inventory-managment-system/README.md

       Inventory managment system

 ## Descrption:
  Welcome to our project!
-This an inventory managment system that provide the users multiple features to manage thier inventories such as Product managment, Supplier managment, record sales transaction, and generating reports on revenue, best-selling products, and stock alerts, this project build with python and use sql to intract to intract with mysql database, and I plan to add features to this project such as Advanced Forecasting, Discounts to Sales, Supplier Orders, The solution will be terminal-based
+This an inventory managment system that provide the user multiple features to manage an inventory such as Product managment, Supplier managment, record sales transaction, and generating reports on revenue, best-selling products, and stock alerts, this project build with python and use sql to intract with mysql database, and I plan to add features to this project such as Advanced Forecasting, Discounts to Sales, Supplier Orders, the software intraction is terminal-based

 ## How to Install and Run the Project:
 step1: install the project through froking it from github